Skip to content

 Minor in Spanish for the Professions

-Why study Spanish for the professions at Marian?
+Why Study Spanish for the Professions at Marian?

 Gain cross-cultural communication skills related to your chosen profession and develop a global perspective and understanding that employers value.